castwide/gamefic/README.md

 Syntaxes for actions.
 We can make "lie down" work with the following line of
 code:

-    xlate "lie down on :thing", :lie_on, :thing
+    xlate "lie down on :thing", "lie_on :thing"

 This code tells the game to accept a Syntax that matches "lie down on :thing" where :thing is a placeholder for a Query.
 The action the Syntax executes